$X_0(2900)$ and its spin partners production in the $B^+$ decay process: and its spin partners Productions in the decay process

-For the first step, we can analysis the process $B^+ \to D^+ X_0(2900)$ at the quark level as shown in Fig.~\ref{Fig:Quarklevel}.
-The anti-bottom quark transits into an anti-charm quark by emitting a $W^+$ boson with the up quark as a spectator, and then $W^+$ boson couples to $c\bar{s}$ quark pair, this weak transition process is phenomenalogically described by the operator $H_W$.
-With the $d\bar{d}$ quark created from the vacuum, $c$ quark and the $\bar{d}$ quark hadronize as a $D^+$ meson, while the rest quark hadronize as the $X_0(2900)$, here we adopt an operator $H_T$ to phenomenalogically describe this hadronization process.
-Then, the process $B^+ \to D^+ X_0 (2900)$ could be described by the product of $\mathcal{H}_W$ and $\mathcal{H}_T$, i.e., $\mathcal{H}=\mathcal{H}_W \mathcal{H}_T$.
-The direct estimations of the diagram in Fig.~\ref{Fig:Quarklevel} are rather difficult, thus, in the present work, we simply the estimations by inserting a complete basis formed by two mesons, then the decay amplitude becomes,
+For the initial step, we analyze the process $B^+ \to D^+ X_0(2900)$ at the quark level, as shown in Fig.~\ref{Fig:Quarklevel}.
+The anti-bottom quark transits into an anti-charm quark by emitting a $W^+$ boson with the up quark as a spectator.
+Subsequently, the $W^+$ boson couples to $c\bar{s}$ quark pair, this weak transition process is phenomenologically described by the operator $H_W$.
+Following with the creation of $d\bar{d}$ from the vacuum, the $c$ quark and the $\bar{d}$ quark hadronize into a $D^+$ meson, while the remaining quarks hadronize into the $X_0(2900)$.
+To capture this hadronization process, we employ an operator $H_T$.
+Therefore, the process $B^+ \to D^+ X_0 (2900)$ can be described by the product of $\mathcal{H}_W$ and $\mathcal{H}_T$, denoted as, $\mathcal{H}=\mathcal{H}_W \mathcal{H}_T$.
+The direct estimations of the diagram in Fig.~\ref{Fig:Quarklevel} are rather difficult.
+Therefore, in the present work, we simply the estimations by incorporating a complete basis composed of two mesons.
+As a result, the decay amplitude becomes,